 - Motorcycles account for 16% of all Waikato fatalities but only 2% of the total Waikato vehicle fleet

-Go to the Reduce the Risk website to learn simple ways that you can reduce the risks when riding a motorcycle on our roads.
+Reduce the Risk shows simple ways that you can reduce the risks when riding a motorcycle on our roads.

 Did you know that your motorbike helmet has an expiry date?
-Visit the Sharp website to find out the safety rating of your helmet.
+Visit Sharp to find out the safety rating of your helmet.

 Plan B4 U Party